-Coming Soon: Firearm Injury Prevention Special Interest Group
+Firearm Injury Prevention Special Interest Group

-The Firearm Injury Prevention Special Interest Group (SIG) will provide a forum for pediatricians and other health care professionals focusing on firearm injury and violence prevention to share successes and strategies, promote educational programs, engage in advocacy efforts, and foster connections among members to address problems specific to local or regional care of children, adolescents, and young adults.
+The Firearm Injury Prevention Special Interest Group (SIG) provides a forum for pediatricians and other health care professionals focusing on firearm injury and violence prevention to share successes and strategies, promote educational programs, engage in advocacy efforts, and foster connections among members to address problems specific to local or regional care of children, adolescents, and young adults.

-To receive future communications and access content related to the Firearm Injury Prevention SIG, please complete the following registration form.
+To receive communications and access content related to the Firearm Injury Prevention SIG, please complete the following registration form.

 Gun Violence Prevention Research Roundtable